 Guides are paid a stipend of $600 for each quarter of training.
 Dinner is included during training.
 Once training is completed, Guides are paid on an hourly basis per tour given (rate is commensurate with the Stanford pay scale for students).

-Student Guides is open to any Stanford student who can commit to two years: rising sophomores and juniors, rising seniors planning to co-term, and graduate students.
+The Student Guides program is open to any Stanford student who can commit to two years: rising sophomores and juniors, rising seniors planning to co-term, and graduate and professional students.

 Students with a diverse range of backgrounds and interests are encouraged to apply.
 Prior experience with giving tours is not necessary.
-An art or art history background is also not necessary, though students should have a strong interest in the arts and in both the Cantor Arts Center and the Anderson Collection.
+An art or art history background is also not necessary, though students should have a strong interest in the arts and in both the Cantor Arts Center and Anderson Collection at Stanford University.